 While it’s fair to say that many people want to be healthier and exercise more, the realities of finding time in our busy schedules to actually make it to the gym can put the kibosh on any fitness resolutions.
 Not only that, but the challenges of choosing an affordable class or a facility that works for you can quickly have you questioning your motivation to workout in the first place.
 If this push-and-pull sounds familiar, it may be time to invest in a home gym.

 Once you settle into a workout routine at home, exercising is easy.
-Your equipment is always there when you need it, there are no monthly membership bills or drop-in fees, and you can customize your workout to whatever you’re feeling on the day.
+Your equipment is always there when you need it, it’s not covered in someone else’s sweat, there are no monthly membership bills or drop-in fees, and you can customize your workout to whatever you’re feeling on the day.
 There are even apps that will plan workouts for you, providing you with tips and motivation to keep your fitness goals on track.

 A home gym doesn’t need to take up a ton of space, either.
 By choosing multifunctional equipment that you can configure for many different kinds of workouts and that is easily stored away at the end of the session, even apartment-dwellers can enjoy the benefits of pursuing their fitness goals at home.

 A weight bench is an essential part of any home gym because it serves as the central hub for your workouts.
 Far beyond being a place to work on your bench press, a weight bench is also a great place to do rows, vertical jumps, and aerobic exercises like step-ups.
 This bench from AmazonBasics is designed with a durable steel tube frame and a comfortable PVC top surface.
 It weighs 24 pounds and is just 41 inches long, making it easy to store away when not in use.

 You don’t need to store a full weight set in your home in order to have a range of workout options.
 This set of 20-pound weights is perfect for building strength over time by adding more reps or a high-intensity element, such as a punching exercise.